-Unfortunately there are still devices on the market which provide a word clock output that can only be called unsatisfactory.
+Unfortunately there are still devices on the market, even newer digital mixing consoles, which are supplied with a word clock output that can only be called unsatisfactory.
 If the output breaks down to 3 Volts when terminating with 75 Ohms, you have to take into account that a device, of which the input only works from 2.8 Volts and above, does not function correctly already after 3 meter cable length.
 So it is not astonishing that because of the higher voltage, word clock networks are in some cases more stable and reliable if cables are not terminated at all.

-In some cases the 75 Ohms are built into the device and cannot be switched off.
-In this case the network load is often 2 x 75 Ohms, and the user is forced to buy a special word clock distributor (such a device is generally recommended for bigger studios).
+Ideally all outputs of word clock delivering devices are designed as low impedance types, but all word clock inputs as high impedance types, in order to not weaken the signal on the chain.
+But there are also negative examples, when the 75 Ohms are built into the device and cannot be switched off.
+In this case the network load is often 2×75 Ohms, and the user is forced to buy a special word clock distributor.
+Note that such a device is generally recommended for bigger studios.